Microplastics and Litter in the Environment

 The same year, the Nordic Ministers took the decision to launch a Nordic programme to reduce the environmental impact of plastic pollution in the Arctic.
 PAME, Protection of the Arctic Marine Environment, a working group of the Arctic Council, conducted a Desktop Study on Marine Litter including Microplastics in the Arctic, the first Arctic-wide study on the impacts of plastic pollution.
 The conclusion of this work underscored the necessity to create a Regional Action Plan on marine litter in the Arctic.

-The development of this new Regional Action Plan is now well underway, led by PAME with Canada, the Kingdom of Denmark, Finland, Iceland, Norway, Sweden, USA, and collaborations from The Aleut International Association (AIA) and OSPAR.
-This Action Plan will focus on Arctic-specific plastic and litter sources and pathways.
-It was then decided that AMAP should support this effort focusing on the monitoring aspect of the growing issue of litter and microplastics.
+The Regional Action Plan has now been approved.
+It focuses on Arctic-specific plastic and litter sources and pathways.
+AMAP supports this effort focusing on the monitoring aspect of the growing issue of litter and microplastics.

 - AMAP's Expert Group on Microplastics and Litter

 AMAP has a mandate to monitor and assess the status and trends of contaminants in the Arctic.
 In the Spring of 2019, AMAP decided to step up its efforts on the plastic issue and established an Expert Group on microplastics and litter.
 The Expert Group aims to:

 - Design a program for the monitoring of microplastics and litter in the Arctic environment.

 - Develop necessary guidelines supporting the monitoring program.

 - Formulate recommendations and identify areas where new research and development is necessary from an Arctic perspective.

 The current leads of the Expert Group on Microplastics and Litter can be found under Contacts (see below).
 AMAP maintains a list of members of its expert groups who are nominated through an open process and